Tibial Plateau Leveling Osteotomy (TPLO) Procedure in Pattersonville

 While previous procedures often attempted to replace the function of the cruciate ligament, the TPLO procedure provides dynamic stability to the cruciate deficient stifle.
 At VSRC, we (and our patients) have been overwhelmingly satisfied with the clinical results achieved.

 Dogs return to full, active status much more rapidly than in previously developed techniques.
 The TPLO procedure is also more effective at minimizing arthritic changes in the knee joint in comparison to more traditional types of repairs.
+Call us at (518) 887-2260 to schedule your pet’s procedure.

 Is a TPLO right for my dog?